ysimenya/awesome-config/README.md

 # Red Flat Awesome WM config
 Custom config for [Awesome WM](http://awesome.naquadah.org).
 All stuff like self-written widgets, utilities and modification parts of another's configs are collected in one module called `redflat`.

+Warning: this config was designed for awesome wm v3.5.6 and abandoned now.
+Check `master` branch for actual config version.

 Screenshots
 ----------
 [//]: # (TODO:relative link to image)